-For mini quad pilots, tri-blade propellers are equally popular as the two blades, they are commonly used in both racing and free-style flying.
+For mini quad pilots, 3-blade (or tri-blade) propellers are equally popular as the two blades, they are commonly used in both racing and free-style flying.
 Some people prefer triblades because it has more grip in the air.
 Basically, by adding more blade it’s effectively adding more surface area, and therefore it generates more thrust in the expense of higher current draw and more drag.

 The quad blade are said to be great in indoor tracks, and perform well at cornering.
 But the increases in surface area makes them really inefficient, and much lower in RPM.
 And for the hexblade?
 I wouldn’t even consider them at all, I think they make it for a joke :) simply too inefficient and draws way too much amps with any motors we have at the moment.

 Two Different Prop Directions

 On every quadcopter, there are two motors spin CW (clockwise) and two CCW (counter-clockwise).
 Therefore matching CCW and CW propellers are required to generate thrust, as well as having opposing yaw motion that cancel each other out in flight.

 So when you buy props, make sure they come in pair, or grab both CW and CCW props if they are sold separately.
 I actually like the idea of buying props in only one direction, because I tend to break more CCW props for whatever reason :) (related to being right handed perhaps?)